-- In our Retail Card sales platform, we launched our new program with Harbor Freight Tools. - In our Payment Solutions sales platform, we announced our new partnership with Piaggio, extended our program agreements with ABC Warehouse, Living Spaces, Icahn Enterprises LP automotive brands (Pep Boys, AAMCO Transmissions, Precision Tune Auto Care, Cottman Transmission, and Auto Plus Auto Parts) and Vanderhall, and completed the sale of loan receivables associated with the Yamaha portfolio. - In our CareCredit sales platform, we extended Pets Best's partnership with Progressive and renewed our agreement with Vision Group Holdings.
+- · In our Retail Card sales platform, we launched new programs with Harbor Freight Tools and Verizon. - In our Payment Solutions sales platform, we announced our new partnerships with Adorama, Club Champion, HiSun, Modani Furniture and Piaggio, extended our program agreements with ABC Warehouse, Bernina, CarX, Englert, Hanks, Icahn Enterprises LP automotive brands (Pep Boys, AAMCO Transmissions, Precision Tune Auto Care, Cottman Transmission and Auto Plus Auto Parts), Living Spaces, Puronics and Vanderhall and completed the sale of loan receivables associated with the Yamaha portfolio. - In our CareCredit sales platform, we expanded our network through our new partnership with AdventHealth, extended Pets Best's relationship with Progressive and renewed our agreements with Vision Group Holdings and West Coast Dental.